torvalds/linux/Documentation/mm/damon/maintainer-profile.rst

 --------------

-The DAMON maintainer does the work on the usual work hour (09:00 to 17:00, Mon-Fri) in PST.
+The DAMON maintainer does the work on the usual work hour (09:00 to 17:00, Mon-Fri) in PT (Pacific Time).
 The response to patches will occasionally be slow.
 Do not hesitate to send a ping if you have not heard back within a week of sending a patch.

 ..
 [1] https://git.kernel.org/akpm/mm/h/mm-unstable